samuel-deng/math4ml_su24/syllabus.md

 There are three parts to this project:

 1. **Choose a paper.** *Within the first week.* We will provide a list of machine learning papers from recent conferences in machine learning that represent some topics from the cutting edge of current research.
 Your job is to just peruse the list, browse the abstracts, and choose a paper that seems interesting to you based on its title and abstract alone.
 2. **Beginning of course evaluation.** *Before the second week.* You will attempt to read the whole paper.
 Research papers can be intimidating if you’ve never read one before (and even if you’ve read hundreds!) so we will provide some guidance on how to read a scientific paper in machine learning.
 Then, you will provide a critical evaluation of the paper to the best of your current ability based on a template we will supply.
-This will be graded on completion and effort.
+This will be graded on completion and effort -- we emphasize that it does *not* matter how much you actually know or understand from the paper, just that you put a concerted effort into completing the evaluation and grappling with the paper.
 3. **End of course evaluation.** *Final week.* At the end of the course, you will read the paper again.
 You will fill out a similar critical evaluation of the paper, per the same template.
+Again, you will be graded not on your understanding (though we hope it's improved the second time around!) but, rather, your concerted effort in writing an evaluation that shows that you've read and grappled with the paper to the best of *your* ability.

 This project will be graded on the clarity and quality of the evaluation, but we stress that we will not focus on how much you “get” the paper.
+As long as you do the work of grappling with the paper and filling out the evaluation to the best of *your* ability, regardless of your understanding, you should be fine, grade-wise.
 The emphasis of this project is on your own growth — hopefully, you’ll find that by the end of the course your chosen paper isn’t quite as perplexing as it may have seemed in the beginning.

 ## Course Outline (Summer Schedule)
 The course will be split into three main parts, for each “pillar” of mathematics that underlies machine learning.
 Throughout the course, we will aim to alternate between theory and application.
 In particular, the course will focus on developing two concepts that are central to machine learning: *least squares regression* and *gradient descent*.
 By the end of the course, the hope is that you have a varied and nuanced understanding of each of these concepts as well as scaffolding to "hang your hat on" for each of the disparate mathematical ideas we've learned/reviewed throughout the course.
 Other applications relevant to machine learning will also be introduced throughout.